MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">12.</td>
   <td class="tg-yw4l">Junni Taisen</td>
-  <td class="tg-yw4l">Every 12 years, mercenaries who possess the highest caliber of brute strength, cunning wit, and deadly precision gather to participate in the Zodiac Tournament.
+  <td class="tg-yw4l">Every 12 years, mercenaries who possess the highest calibre of brute strength, cunning wit, and deadly precision gather to participate in the Zodiac Tournament.
 Each warrior bears the name and attributes of one of the 12 animals of the Chinese zodiac.</td>   <td class="tg-yw4l"><a href="https://zoro.to/juni-taisen-zodiac-war-5497?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>
 </tr>